 Although bankruptcy is never desirable, there are certain other benefits in a Chapter 7 case.
 For example, you will no longer suffer endless harassment from creditors and collection agencies.
 Repossession and foreclosure actions cease.
 Your post-petition wages and earnings will not be seized for repayment of debts.
 These are just a few of the advantages (as far as advantages go within bankruptcy) to a Chapter 7 case.
-Come talk with us at The Peterson Law Firm to learn more about the best option for you.
+Come talk with our Chapter 7 attorney at The Peterson Law Firm to learn more about the best option for you.

 This type of bankruptcy is considered the closest thing to a “fresh start” for the debtor.
 It provides for immediate debt relief because the debtor is discharged from paying most of his or her debts, with the exception of certain payments such as alimony, child support, student loans, fraudulent debts, and some taxes (to see other types of non-dischargeable debts, click here).
 Beyond that, even if the debtor has large amounts of credit card debt and other unsecured bills, there are not any limits to obstruct a complete discharge of debt, so long as the debt is not among those non-dischargeable debts.

 An exemption is the protection of your property in a bankruptcy filing.
 Many of Arizona’s exemptions are found in Arizona Revised Statutes Title 33 which can be found here.
 After selling the assets, the trustee gives you any money subject to exemption.
 From there, the proceeds of the liquidation are used to pay your creditors.
 The trustee also takes a commission for overseeing the collection and sale of assets and the distribution to both you and your creditors.